Vonng/pigsty/docs/p-playbook.md

-The vast majority of playbooks are idempotent designs, which means that some deployment playbooks may wipe out existing databases and create new ones without the protection option turned on.
+Most playbooks are idempotent, which means that some deployment playbooks may erase existing databases and create new ones without the protection option turned on.
-Please read and understand the documentation fully, proofread the commands again and again, and operate with caution when dealing with existing database clusters, or when operating in a production environment.
-The author is not responsible for any loss of database caused by misuse.
+When you are dealing with an existing database cluster or operating in a production environment, please fully read and understand the documents, proofread the commands again and again.
+The author is not responsible for the loss of the database caused by misuse.

 ------------------